joonarafael/visualpathfinder/documentation/implementation_document.md

 A\* is the _optimized Dijkstra_.
 It performs slightly better due to the fact that it knows the location of the end node.
 Therefore it always prioritizes nodes closer to the end node.
 It will process lesser nodes only after reaching a dead end.

-A\* still has to process each immediately adjacent node, but the amount of nodes cuts down so low that it should practically always find the gaol faster than Dijkstra.
-However, some specifically cruel maps where the amount of processed nodes reaches the same as Dijkstra, A\* will perform identically to Dijkstra.
+A\* still has to process every immediately adjacent node.
+The amount of nodes, however, is reduced from Dijkstra so much that it should always be faster.
+Sometimes, if the amount of processed nodes can't be cut down, both A\* and Dijkstra will perform just about the same.

 #### Jump Point Search

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/jps.ts "Redirect to file 'jps.ts'").

-JPS is a specially optimized version of A\*.
+JPS, for it's own part, is _a specially optimized version of A\*_.
 It is, too, blessed with the knowledge of the end node location and therefore utilizes the same kind of heuristic node prioritizing as the base A\*.

-The JPS algorithm takes advantage of the known fact that **tile maps** (e.g. pixel maps, uniform grids, undirected, unweighted) have some special attributes in their symmetry.
-What does this mean?
+The JPS algorithm takes advantage of the known fact that **tile maps** (e.g. undirected & unweighted uniform grids) have some special attributes in their symmetry.
+More details about the grid scanning and neighbor pruning can be found below.

 As a default, only the starting node is expanded in every 8 direction.
 Expanding a "parent node" (in the relevant directions) means scanning the next nodes in the same line as long as a stopping condition is met.
-In such an event, the node is considered as a "jump point" for the parent node.
+In such an event, the found node is considered as a _jump point_ for the parent node.
 The pathfinding continues by expanding this newly found jump point.

 While the required amount of processing for a single node is greater than in the base A\*, the sheer quantity of visited nodes reduces so much that the algorithm becomes more efficient (on a favorable map).
 Paths with a lot of turns, diagonal objects or other zigzagging hinder the performance of the JPS algorithm, sometimes rendering it slower than the A\*.

-Good examples of potential JPS performance are, for example, the maps called _Baldur's Gate 1_ and _Benchmark 1_.
+Good examples of potential JPS performance in this application are, for example, the maps called _Baldur's Gate 1_ and _Benchmark 1_.
 On the other hand, JPS performs poorly on nearly all city maps as the algorithm is never able to jump more than 2 steps at a time!
-This makes the amount of processing skyrocket.

 **Interesting JPS rules**